 We now know that before making a purchase, customers evaluate brands and what they have to offer.
 Do you know the reason for such behavior?
 Is it because customers love bargains and are hardwired to scout for deals?
 Yes, but there is another reason clients always evaluate their purchase journey.

-You see, customers are scared that the product/service will not give the desired result.
-Or they might think that there isn’t anybody to reach out to for help, should anything happen.
+Customers are often scared that the product/service will not yield the desired result.
+They might also think that there isn’t anybody to reach out to for help should anything happen.
 When customers purchase something, they do so emotionally.
 Afterward, they justify their decisions intellectually.

 Follow these steps to create the most accurate representation of your customer journey.